GateNLP/gateplugin-LearningFramework/Overview.md

 # Overview

 The Learning Framework is GATE's most recent machine learning plugin.
 It's still under active development, but stable enough to use.
-However future versions may introduce changes which may not be backwards compatible (meaning that pipelines may only work with the older versin or saved models may not be compatible between versions)
+However future versions may introduce changes which may not be backwards compatible (meaning that pipelines may only work with the older version or saved models may not be compatible between versions)

-It offers a wider variety of more up to date ML algorithms than earlier machine learning plugins, currently the following is supported natively (directly integrated in the plugin code):
+It offers a wider variety of more up to date ML algorithms than the earlier machine learning plugins, currently the following is supported natively (directly integrated in the plugin code):
 * most [Mallet]( http://mallet.cs.umass.edu/) classification algorithms
 * Mallet's CRF implementation
 * [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) for classification and regression, using the java implementation of the original LibSVM code.